Cairnarvon/goldbug/doc/cipher.rst

    The Playfair is a monoalphabetic digraph substitution cipher invented by Charles Wheatstone in 1854 and popularised by Lord Playfair.

-   It uses a :class:`Polybius` square with a key to map digraphs (that is, groups of two letters) to other digraphs in the following way:
+   It uses a Polybius square with a key to map digraphs (that is, groups of two letters) to other digraphs in the following way:

    #.
 If the two letters are the same, insert an `x` (the :const:`breaker`
       parameter) between them and encrypt the new initial digraph.